lavanyagarg112/react-web-forum-backend/README.md

 - /search: Search for posts by tags.
 - /current_user_data: Get data for the currently logged-in user.

+## Deployment

+The backend has been deployed on Render.

 Please refer to the [frontend repository](https://github.com/lavanyagarg112/threadtalk) for more details.